qwertey6/wpimobile18b.github.io/tutorials/Camera.md

 The most basic function of this app is to take a picture when you click the button.
 To do this we'll be creating an intent object and starting the activity to take the picture.
 There are three main components to this.
 1. `Intent takePictureIntent = new Intent(MediaStore.ACTION_IMAGE_CAPTURE);`
     - This call creates the intent object with the specific intent being to capture an image
-2. `takePictureIntent.resolveActivity(getPackageManager())`
+2. `List<ResolveInfo> activities = packageManager.queryIntentActivities(takePictureIntent, 0);`
-    - This call determines what application will be used to fufill the intent.
+    - This call checks if our implicit intent can be resolved.
-    - By default this is the camera app on android.
+    - We should only start the activity if the returned list has more than one matches.
-    - If this returns null it means that there is no app installed that can perform the appropriate action.
+    - By passing a flag of 0, we are ignoring all other defined constants for PackageManager.
 3. `startActivityForResult(takePictureIntent, REQUEST_IMAGE_CAPTURE);`
     - This kicks of the activity related to the intent, in this case taking a picture.
-    - The last part of this call, `REQUEST_IMAGE_CAPTURE` is an integer that is used to indentify different intents.
+    - The last part of this call, `REQUEST_IMAGE_CAPTURE` is an integer that is used to identify different intents.
 This will be important in just a moment so make sure to define it somewhere it can be used across the app.

 These three components should be done when you click your button so it kicks off the photo-taking activity.

 ### Displaying the image!

 Okay, so we've now sent off to take a picture.
 It works pretty well, right?
 But nothing else happens...
-So we need to do something when the result activity.
+So we need to do something when the child activity finishes.

-Catching an activity result is as easy as overriding the void function onActivityResult, as below.
+Catching an activity result in the parent activity is as easy as overriding the void function onActivityResult, as below.

 ```
 @Override